Financial Calculators

 Real Interest Rate

-The relationship between the real interest rate, inflation, and the nominal interest rate is often approximated by the equation:
+The relationship between the real interest rate, inflation, and the nominal (stated) interest rate is often approximated by a simple equation:

 Real rate + Inflation = Nominal rate

-This formula suggests that the nominal interest rate, the rate commonly referred to in financial contexts, is the sum of the real interest rate (the rate adjusted for inflation) and the expected inflation rate.
-However, it's important to note that this is a simplification.
-The more comprehensive Fisher equation, which accounts for the compounding of interest, is given by:
+This basic formula suggests that the nominal interest rate—the percentage you typically see advertised—is simply the sum of the real, inflation-adjusted interest rate and the expected rate of inflation.
+However, this is just a simplification.
+The more comprehensive Fisher equation, which properly accounts for the compounding nature of interest, is written as:

 1 + Nominal rate = (1 + Real rate) × (1 + Inflation rate)